Sustainability-Fueled Business Expansion

 Good Time Living Co., Ltd.

 Securing nursing care services of high quality is an important social issue to be addressed in Japan's super-aging society.
 Good Time Living is developing an environment where the staff can demonstrate their expertise and improving the nursing care quality by utilizing network communications to improve work efficiency.
+The company is also working on enhancing its capacity to meet the increasingly diversified needs of the elderly.

 Provision of High-Quality Nursing Care Services

 In order to change the current state of nursing care services to address the progressive aging of the population, Good Time Living will further increase operational efficiency on the nursing care frontline and develop an environment that allows nursing care staff to demonstrate their expertise.
-The company will thereby contribute to the achievement of SDG Goal 3 "Good Health and Well-being" and Goal 8 "Decent Work and Economic Growth."
+The company will also enhance its capacity to meet the needs of residents of its nursing facilities and the communities they serve.

 Specific Case of IT Use